codeenigma/ce-provision/roles/aws/ami_debian_buster/README.md

 Creates an image from Debian Buster base with Packer, provisioned with an Ansible Playbook.

 ## Dependencies
-This requires Boto3 and Packer on the "provisioning" server.
+This requires boto and Packer on the "provisioning" server.

 <!--TOC-->
 <!--ENDTOC-->